 Lakeland Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs, meaning you have many options to manage your money.
 It does not have the best savings rate, which means you should consider taking a look elsewhere for banks that offer more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 Lakeland Bank's CD rates are competitive compared to the national average.

 With a savings rate of 0.05%, Lakeland Bank ranks below the mean in comparison to other U.S. banks.
-Its one-year CD earns at a rate of 0.17%, while its highest-yielding money market account earns at a rate of 0.15%.
+Its 6-month special CD earns at a rate of 0.55%, while its highest-yielding money market account earns at a rate of 0.25%.
 It has a fair savings rate, which means other popular banks have higher rates.
 Think about looking elsewhere to open savings accounts.